makmary/Image-Segmentation-For-Drones/semantic-segmentation-with-unet/README.md

 ## How to launch the code?

 - Firstly, you should prepare environment and install all required packages and libraries for this project.

-- You should choose which model you would like to choose.
+- You should choose which model you would like to use.
 You can choose between simpel U-net with categorical crossentropy, U-net with focal-loss, and U-net with ResNet34 as a backbone.

+- Then, it is important to prepare training and testing dataset for our model, train model and check final results.